Meet the ANEW Team

 ANEW Health and Wellness Clinic

-Michaelanne graduated in 2019 from the University of Minnesota with a Bachelor’s degree in Psychology and is currently in graduate school at the University of Saint Mary’s for a Master’s in Counseling and Psychological Services and a certificate in Addiction Studies.
+Michaelanne graduated in 2019 from the University of Minnesota with a Bachelor’s degree in Psychology and from the University of Saint Mary’s with a Master’s in Counseling and Psychological Services and a certificate in Addiction Studies in May of 2023.
 Michaelanne has previous experience doing behavioral therapy with children with autism and academic advising with undergraduate students.
 She is really excited to be working in this field and being able to help women towards recovery.

 Michaelanne has recently discovered a love for hiking and finding new places to hike!